-(3) For service information that contains steps that are labeled as Required for Compliance (RC), the provisions of paragraphs (h)(3)(i) and (h)(3)(i) apply.
+(4) For service information that contains steps that are labeled as Required for Compliance (RC), the provisions of paragraphs (h)(4)(i) and (h)(4)(i) of this AD apply.

 (i) The steps labeled as RC, including substeps under an RC step and any figures identified in an RC step, must be done to comply with the AD.
+If a step or substep is labeled "RC Exempt," then the RC requirement is removed from that step or substep.
 An AMOC is required for any deviations to RC steps, including substeps and identified figures.